ktbaek/Excess-deaths-Denmark/README.md

 the standard deviation of the relative deviations.
 The gray bands indicate the derived prediction intervals.](README_files/figure-gfm/seasonality-10y-sex-1.png)

+***Figure 3: Seasonal deviation from linear baselines (showed for 2010-19 reference period).** The colored lines show the relative (%) deviation from the linear baseline for each year from 2010-19.
+Black dots indicate the mean relative deviation for each quarter and vertical lines indicate the standard deviation of the relative deviations.
+The gray bands indicate the derived prediction intervals.*

 To better interpret how much the death rates during the pandemic deviate from the baselines, I established season adjusted baselines and a 95%